Ystrad Tywi: History

-In an attempt to regain the lands previously held by his father Rhodri Mawr, in 894 king Anarawd ap Rhodri of Gwynedd—together with an English force from his ally Alfred the Great—laid waste to Ystrad Tywi and Ceredigion.
+In an attempt to regain the lands previously held by his father Rhodri Mawr, in 894 king Anarawd ap Rhodri of Gwynedd—together with a Wessex force from his ally Alfred the Great—raided both Ystrad Tywi and Ceredigion.

 In 920 Hywel Dda united Seisyllwg and Dyfed to create the kingdom of the Deheubarth.

-In medieval times Ystrad Tywi was divided into three cantrefi: Cantref Mawr on the north bank; Cantref Bychan and Cantref Eginawc on the south bank of the river.
-Eginawc (comprising the commotes of Gŵyr, Carnywyllawn, and Kidwelly) was lost to the Normans in the 11th century, and for the rest of the Middle Ages only the other two cantrefi formed Ystrad Tywi.
+In medieval times Ystrad Tywi was divided into three cantrefi.
+Cantref Mawr on the north bank; Cantref Bychan and Cantref Eginawc on the south bank of the river.
+Eginawc (comprising the commotes Gŵyr, Carnwyllion and Kidwelly) which was fought over many times between the Welsh and the Normans in the 11th century, and for the rest of the Middle Ages only the other two cantrefi formed Ystrad Tywi.

-Ystrad Tywi was transformed into the county of Carmarthen when Edward I enacted the Statute of Rhuddlan in 1284 following the success of his war against Llywelyn ap Gruffudd, Prince of Wales.
+Ystrad Tywi was transformed into the county of Carmarthen when King Edward I enacted the Statute of Rhuddlan in 1284 following the success of his war against Llywelyn ap Gruffudd, Prince of Wales.
 Though Gŵyr had by now become part of Glamorgan, the rest of Eginawc was later restored to Ystrad Tywi, which was joined with Gwarthaf (except Efelfre) to form the modern county of Carmarthenshire.